DiiiaZoTe/pino-api-logger/README.md

 }
 ```

+### Rotation Locking

+When rotation is triggered, the logger uses an atomic `mkdir`-based lock to coordinate between workers:

+1. **Lock acquisition** — First worker to rotate acquires a `.rotation-lock` directory
+2. **Other workers wait** — Workers needing to rotate poll until lock is released (max ~1s)
+3. **Coordinated switch** — After rotation, all workers converge on the same new file
+4. **Stale lock detection** — Locks older than 10s are considered stale (crashed process) and removed

+This ensures only one overflow file is created per rotation event, even under high concurrency.

 ### High-Load Considerations

-Under very high load with many workers, log files may slightly exceed `maxLogSizeMegabytes` before rotation occurs.
-This is expected behavior — the trade-off prioritizes throughput over strict size limits.
-Files typically stay within ~1.5x the configured limit.
+Under very high load, log files may slightly exceed `maxLogSizeMegabytes` before rotation occurs.
+This is expected behavior — files typically stay within ~1.2x the configured limit.

-Additionally, multiple workers may occasionally rotate simultaneously, resulting in multiple overflow files being created.
-While the logger mitigates this where possible, it is an inherent trade-off of coordinating writes to a single file across multiple processes without blocking.
-Performance is prioritized over strict rotation synchronization.
+For extremely high-throughput workloads, consider:

-**Tip:** When running in cluster mode, consider increasing `maxLogSizeMegabytes` (e.g., 200-500MB) to reduce rotation frequency.
-Fewer rotations means fewer opportunities for race conditions between workers.
+- Increasing `maxLogSizeMegabytes` (e.g., 200-500MB) to reduce rotation frequency

-For workloads requiring stricter guarantees, consider:
-- Running with fewer workers
 - Using a centralized logging service (e.g., Datadog, Elasticsearch, CloudWatch)
 - Implementing a dedicated log aggregation layer